 Ethics code: IR.ALZAHRA.REC.1401.113

-Introduction: Self-regulation includes control over behavior, cognition, emotions, and movement.
-Physical activity is important for optimal cognitive function and behavior.
-The aim of the present study was to investigate the effect of physical activity on the development of cognitive, emotional and physical domains of children's self-regulation skills.
+Background and Aim: Self-regulation includes the skill of controlling behavior, cognition, emotions, and movement.
+Therefore, this skill can be taught to children to improve functional domains.
+The present study aims to investigate the effect of physical activity on the development of different domains of children's self-regulation skills.

 Type of Study: